 Visit with the teachers, visit with the principal and ask them questions.
 Get a sense of their understanding, their beliefs about Montessori and their beliefs about education; really explore and observe because there is nothing that compares to your direct experience with what is going on in the classroom.
 There are a number of Montessori organizations that schools may affiliate with, but there is only one accrediting agency in the U.S. for Montessori teacher training programs and that is the Montessori Accreditation Council for Teacher Education (MACTE).
 I recommend that the teachers who will teach your children have a diploma from a MACTE accredited institution.

-Q: What is AMS & AMI?
+Q: What are AMS & AMI?
 Is there a difference?

-AMS is the American Montessori Society and it was established back in the 1960’s here in the U.S. AMI is Association Montessori International and it is the organization that was founded by Dr. Montessori and her son.
+AMS is the American Montessori Society and it was established back in the 1960’s here in the United States.
+AMI is Association Montessori International and it is the organization that was founded by Dr. Montessori and her son.
 The headquarters is in Amsterdam.

 In the U.S. AMS has far more training centers and internationally AMI has more training centers.
 In addition to those two organizations there is the Pan American Montessori Society (PAMS), there is Montessori Education Professionals Incorporated (MEPI) and there are some other independent courses such as Age of Montessori.
 All of these courses may choose to go through the same accrediting process with MACTE under the U.S. Department of Education.